NikhilG9/Rock_Paper_Scissor_python_code/README.md

 HERE Is The Example:--

-// how many time user will play the game
 For how many time do you wish to play the game:  2 Comp chosses from r,p,s, wherer:

-// choose from the given option
     r=rock
     p=paper
     s=scissor

-//
 Chosses from r,p,s Now go ==>  r
 Comp chos: r
 you chos: r